timrogers/gh-migrate-project/README.md

     --verbose \
     # OPTIONAL: Disable anonymous telemetry that gives the maintainers of this tool basic information about real-world usage.
     --disable-telemetry \
+    # OPTIONAL: Skip verification of SSL certificates when connecting to GitHub.
+You may need to use this option if connecting to a GitHub Enterprise Server instance with a self-signed certificate, or if you have configured a proxy.
+    --skip-certificate-verification \
     # OPTIONAL: Skip automatic check for updates to this tool
     --skip-update-check
 ```